amytfang/ArtSchmart/README.md

 ### Pixel Level Manipulation

 When an image is first uploaded, it is loaded onto the `Canvas` element of the DOM.
-Once the image is loaded to the DOM, a `Canvas` method fetches the image data, which includes a `Uint8ClampedArray` representing a one-dimensional array containing the data in the RGBA order with integer values between 0 and 255.
+Once the image is loaded to the DOM, a `Canvas` method fetches the image data, which includes a `Uint8ClampedArray` representing a one-dimensional array containing pixel data in the RGBA order with integer values between 0 and 255.
 This `Uint8ClampedArray` array is used to create an array of `Pixel` objects which store the RGBA value and position of each pixel in the image.

 ```javascript
 createPixelArray() {